katiestar99/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

 options are parameters that are used to define the resource, such as ``Key`` and ``ValueName``.
-While the options in the task are not case sensitive, keeping the case as-is is recommended because it makes it easier to distinguish DSC resource options from Ansible's ``win_dsc`` options.
+While the options in the task are not case sensitive, keeping the case as-is is recommended because it makes it easier to distinguish DSC resource options from Assible's ``win_dsc`` options.

-This is what the Ansible task version of the above DSC Registry resource would look like:
+This is what the Assible task version of the above DSC Registry resource would look like:

 .. code-block:: yaml+jinja